 Lighting: Natural lighting is usually adequate, but if it’s too dark, change your location or add lights.
 Watch for shadows on your face that will distract the viewer.
-Be sure you are not sitting in front of a window, which will only highlight your silhouette.
+Be sure you are not sitting in front of a window, which makes your face dark and not easy to see.

 Call to action: Tell the viewers how to contact you or what else to do after they’ve watched the video.
 At the end, share your website, social media username, LinkedIn URL or email address to make it easy to reach you.

 These are just some of the many ways to use video for personal branding.